McGillX/mcgillx-how-to/docs/mdfiles/discussion_monitoring.md

 ___
 ### Discussion Filtering

-To filter discussions by category or by type, click on the appropriate icon.
-To look at discussions that pertain to a specific lesson or topic, filter by category.
-To look only at unread, unanswered, or flagged posts, click on the indicated icon.
-To filter posts by recent activity, total activity, or total votes, click on the final icon.
+You can filter discussions posts by topic or by activity.
+To look at discussions that pertain to a specific lesson or topic, click "**All Discussions**."
+To look only at unread, unanswered, or flagged posts, click "**Show all**."
+To sort posts in order of recent activity, total activity, or total votes, click on "**by recent activity**."the lower right icon.
 Multiple filters can be applied simultaneously.
 For example, you could order the posts of a specific topic by most recent activity.

 ![image](../../images/Discussion_FilteringCategoriesSmall.png)